ivantcholakov/starter-public-edition-4/www/assets/js/lib/bootstrap-material-design/README.md

 [![banner](demo/imgs/banner.jpg)](#)

-This Bootstrap theme is an easy way to use the new [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 3 based application.
+Material Design for Bootstrap is a Bootstrap V3 compatible theme; it is an easy way to use the new [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 3 based application.
 Just include the theme, after the Bootstrap CSS and include the JavaScript at the end of your document (just before the `</body>` tag), and everything will be converted to Material Design (Paper) style.

-**NOTE**: This theme is still in development, it could be used on production websites but I can't guarantee compatibility with previous versions.
+**NOTE**: This V3 compatible theme is still in development, it could be used on production websites but I can't guarantee compatibility with previous versions.

 Check out [the demo at this link](http://fezvrasta.github.io/bootstrap-material-design/).

+## V4 Development
+The next major Bootstrap V4 compatible release of bootstrap-material-design is [in development](https://github.com/FezVrasta/bootstrap-material-design/tree/v4-dev).
+Check out the [documentation](http://rosskevin.github.io/bootstrap-material-design/migration/) (temporary site url) for migration, getting started, development, and examples.
+It has some requested implementations and more to come over V3.
+There are a lot of great changes in V4, but be warned, both Bootstrap V4 and our own implementation is changing daily.
+If you want to get involved, please do so by submitting pull requests.
+Before undertaking any major PR effort, please check the [milestone](https://github.com/FezVrasta/bootstrap-material-design/milestones/V4) for an existing issue.
+If there isn't one, please file a new issue and `cc: @rosskevin` so we can discuss and assign the work so effort is not duplicated.
+Thank you!

+Please prefix any issue or pull request title with `V4`.

+Major differences:
+- Customized bootstrap build with variables instead of being an addon theme
+- ES6 Javascript classes
+- SCSS
+- New scalable documentation framework that mirrors Bootstrap's own
+- Documentation includes Bootstrap reference pages to display default rendering
+- New build/documentation process (also mimics Bootstrap's project setup)

 ## How to install

-You may install this theme using Bower or Meteor:
+You may install this theme using NPM, Bower or Meteor:

+- NPM : `npm install bootstrap-material-design`
 - Bower : `bower install bootstrap-material-design`
-- Meteor: `meteor add fezvrasta:bootstrap-material-design`
+- Meteor : **Not supported** : Needs new package and maintainer - see #930

 If you prefer, you can include this framework in your project using our official CDN: